 A men's lodge with Thor as mascot, made up mostly of men who profess the Christian faith, could probably do more good for a community than most of today's right-wing and left-wing churches. ("Free auto maintenance and minor repairs for the poor every Thursday!")
 And today's churches -- both liberal and conservative -- could benefit from the example of Boniface of Mainz, the effective, bare-chested warrior-chaplain who cut down Thor's oak and paid with his life.

 We see this victory whenever a human being -- male or female -- chooses kindness over convenience.
 Christ triumphs whenever someone finds the bigness of soul to forgive a wrong.
 Christianity has won whenever good people go about their business quietly, instead of boasting like Norse gods and bards.
-When people who have lived badly and then turned their lives around for the better, they have gone beyond the old pagan faith and performed the most typically Christian of all acts.
+When people who have lived badly turn their lives around for the better, they go beyond the old pagan faith and perform the most typically Christian of all acts.
 The Invisible Church has always been there for me.
 Test it, and you'll find it's there for you.
 And even when someone breaks with an organized congregation out of a need for truthfulness, common sense, and common kindness, I say it's a victory for Christ.